 I’m Patricia Engler, a former homeschooler and B.Sc. grad with a three-fold passion for Christian apologetics, outdoor adventure, and Dutch licorice.
-When I’m not writing about worldview topics, traveling out of a backpack, or trying to build camping gear out of dental floss, you can probably find me outside tuning a ukulele.
+When I’m not writing about worldview topics, traveling out of a backpack, or trying to build camping gear from dental floss, you can probably find me outside tuning a ukulele.
 And eating licorice.

 As far as ministry is concerned, a huge focus of mine is equipping Christian students to navigate secular college without compromising their biblical perspective.
 While many great apologetics resources already exist to address specific worldview questions, for years I’ve wanted to help Christian students think critically about ANY material that challenges their faith.